jerryhgladinet/docs/admin/source/chapter04.rst

     LOCAL AREA NETWORK (LAN) STORAGE

 In the File Servers in Local Area Network section, the Cluster Server will contact Active Directory or contact network browser in the local area network to try to find file servers in the local area network.
-Most of the time, if firewalls and network connections are properly configured, the file server can be easily added into the system.
+Most of the time, if firewalls and network connections are properly configured, the file server can be easily added to the system.

 However, sometimes, there are some situations such as the DNS system or the NETBIOS system not being ready.
 In that case, the file server may be discovered but it may not be connected, you can use the Manual Configuration to manually connect to the file server.